 To make sure you don't end up spending a fortune on the big switch, you'll have to choose a provider that's genuinely got your best interests in mind.
 Because we care about our customers, we only partner with other companies that do, too.
 That's why we recommend you get in touch with SpringCom about changing your services to the NBN.
-We work together with SpringCom to tailor a solution specifically for your business, and we will go out of our way to save you money in any way we can.
-Give us a call on 1300 513 140 to learn more about how they work.
+They will tailor a solution specifically for your business, and they will go out of their way to save you money in any way they can.
+Give them a call on 1300 513 140 to learn more about how they work.

-Beware the Dodgy Salesman
+Beware The Dodgy Salesman